bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/998-git-commands-cheat-sheet.md

 ### List branches

-In order to list all of the available local branches just run the following command:
+In order to list all of the available local branches, just run the following command:

 ```
 git branch -a